ucsc-ospo/ucsc-ospo.github.io/content/authors/tmalik/_index.md

   url: "https://www.depaul.edu/Pages/default.aspx"

 # Short bio (displayed in user profile at end of posts)
 bio: Tanu Malik is an Associate Professor at the School of Computing and directs the DICE Lab at DePaul (https://dice.cs.depaul.edu).
-She is part of the DePaul Center for Data Science and the Data Systems and Optimization lab.
-Her research interests span scientific data management, and include topics such as  data provenance management, data virtualization techniques for reproducible science, caching, optimization and approximations in large data.

 # Social/Academic Networking